-Now that you’re able to rearrange apps shortcuts in the Applications grid (one of many new GNOME 3.38 features) you might be wondering what happens when you want to ‘undo’ changes and reset apps back to their original positions.
+Now we’re able to rearrange apps shortcuts in the Applications grid (one of many new GNOME 3.38 features) you may want to ‘undo’ changes you make and reset apps back to their original positions.

 gsettings reset org.gnome.shell app-picker-layout

 As soon as you run this command all app shortcuts (and any app folders that you have created) will fall back into alphabetical order, A to Z, top to bottom.

 You won’t notice the change take effect until will log out and log back in.